abatchelor/awellchartedpath/_posts/2018-02-13-meditation-retreat.md

 ## <i class="fa fa-check-square" aria-hidden="true" style="color:#2495C4;"></i> What I Took Away From It

+I went to the retreat hoping to clear my head and get rid of some of the attachment I have to the many distractions in life (most of which come from my phone/the internet) and have time and space to reconnect with my priorities.
+The retreat definitely met that criteria but it also made me extremely grateful for all the good things I have going in my life.

+It became particularly clear at the end of the retreat, when we had an open mic sharing session and people were permitted to break the silence, that I came to the retreat in a really good place in my life and that was not the case for many people there.

+There was a surprising number of people at the retreat fresh from a break-up (including a couple that broke up but came to the retreat separately anyway), from having a large professional failure, from a fall-out with their parents, or struggling with anxiety or generally getting their life going in the right direction.
+Many of the people sharing had come to find salvation from their problems.
+I seriously doubt that all of those that felt they had turned over a new leaf will actually make all the changes they said they would.
+Change is hard and one retreat is not enough to revolutionize your life.
+One woman who shared even said as much as it was her second time at the retreat having failed to change her life at all after the last one.

+Regardless, having time to think about all the people I love during love and kindness meditation or when my monkey mind was going through all the great things I still had to plan for this trip and for getting back to life in the US after it's over; made me deeply grateful and I hope I will maintain that perspective going forward.

+The retreat also reaffirmed goals I already had and gave me a chance to practice them, like getting back to eating vegetarian or even vegan, letting go of things I cannot change, and being present so I don't miss out on wonderful moments because my head is off planning something else.

+Granted, I wasn't supposed to be doing all that thinking but I'm glad I did.
+I also got to spend some long uninterrupted stretches in clear-headed meditation.
+Plus, if all the research on the effects of meditation is true then I definitely came away with a more active and thriving pre-frontal cortex too and who doesn't want that?

 ## <i class="fa fa-check-square" aria-hidden="true" style="color:#2495C4;"></i> What We Did Each Day